Dragons of Glory: Contents

-The Dragons of Glory pack consists of: a stiff, double cardboard cover with tables and text on the inside for use during the game, a large two-sectioned map covering the continent of Ansalon and surrounding islands, 400 die-cut counters with a resealable plastic bag in which to store them, an eight-page rule book, and a 16-page campaign and scenario book.
+The Dragons of Glory pack consists of: a stiff, double cardboard cover with tables and text on the inside so that they can be used during the game, a large two-sectioned map displaying the continent of Ansalon and the islands which surround it, 400 die-cut counters with a resealable plastic bag in which to store them, an eight-page rule booklet, and a 16-page campaign and scenario booklet.

-Dragons of Glory is a self-contained wargame based on the Dragonlance series of books published by TSR.
-The evil Dragon Highlords are trying to conquer the world of Krynn, and the Whitestone forces must stop them.
-There are many neutral countries that both sides may recruit, thus increasing the size of their armies.
-There are also magic items, wizards, dragons, and leaders, all of which can affect combat.
-The combat results table is based on a ten-sided die instead of the standard six-sided, and there are many die roll modifiers.
-The table has a range of -5 to 16 for the die roll.
+Dragons of Glory is a self-contained wargame adapted from the Dragonlance novel series published by TSR.
+The Whitestone forces oppose the evil Dragon Highlords in their attempt to take over the world of Krynn.
+Both sides have the opportunity to recruit from the many neutral countries, to grow their armies further.
+Players will also be able to improve their armies by adding magic items, wizards, dragons, and leaders.
+The game includes a combat results table which uses a ten-sided die rather than the standard six-sided die, and many different modifiers can achieve results on a die roll with a range of -5 to 16.

 Plot summary

-Dragons of Glory is both a sourcebook and a strategic-level war based board-game.
-The game is set during a war between two factions: the draconians and the defenders of Krynn.
-The set describes the war and the opposing armies, using Battlesystem statistics for both sides.
+Dragons of Glory is both a sourcebook and a strategic-level war-based board game.
+The game is set during a war between two factions: the draconians and the forces defending Krynn.
+The set gives details of the overall war and provides Battlesystem game statistics for the two opposing armies.

-Dragons of Glory is a simulation game, designed to allow players to produce their own historical timeline of the events in the world of Krynn for an ongoing Dragonlance campaign.
-By keeping a record of forces' positions over time, news can be related to the player characters, who can encounter various armies, creatures, or leaders at appropriate points.
+Dragons of Glory is a simulation game, designed to allow players to produce their own timeline of historical events for the world of Krynn for an ongoing Dragonlance campaign.
+By keeping track of the positions of both forces over time, news can be related to the player characters, who can encounter some of the armies, creatures, or leaders during appropriate times.